dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 **Pros**|
 -|
-Excellent display
-Lightweight & compact
+Excellent OLED display with good pixel density (32 PPD) Lightweight with a small form factor
 Custom fitted for maximum comfort
 High quality customer support
-Best microphone
+High quality microphone
 **Cons**|
 -|
-Expensive
+Slightly lower field of view (102x99)
+Requires external lighthouses for tracking
+Expensive, especially when including the price of the recommended lighthouses IPD is not user adjustable - cannot share headset with someone who has a different IPD Each user needs a separate custom fitted gasket cushion High restocking fee after shipping
+No controllers available - roomscale requires controllers from another brand Not compatible with eyeglasses - users with vision deficiency will need prescription inserts Due to the combination of panel and lens, some users find the image to have low luminance and high image persitence, similar to the ghosting on an LCD monitor with a VA panel
+Glare in high contrast scenes
 No eye tracking
-IPD is not user adjustable - cannot share headset with someone who has a different IPD Each user needs a separate custom fitted faceplate High restocking fee once the custom fitted parts are made No controllers available - roomscale requires controllers and lighthouses from another brand Not compatible with eyeglasses - users with vision deficiency will need prescription inserts
+No integrated audio

 ## Why not…?